kausik-l/causal-ai-papers/README.md

 # causal-ai-papers
-A curated collection of resources on AI and causality, including papers, tools, and courses on topics like fairness, causal discovery, and more.
+A curated collection of resources at the intersection of AI and causality, including papers, tools, and courses on topics like causality-based AI system evaluation, causal discovery, and more.
 Contributions are welcome.